adomani/Syllabus/MA4N1/faq.md

 I will try to be virtually reachable during the support classes, though this depends on their actual timing.

-Depending on how the lectures and projects proceed, I may suggest some targeted exercises for the support classes, but I expect this to be less and less relevant, once you focus on your project.
+Depending on how the lectures and projects proceed, I may suggest some targeted exercises for the support classes, but I expect this to be less and less relevant, once the term progresses and you focus on your project.

 I view the support classes as group learning and brainstorming sessions.